mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 *** This deletes "Add new panel (From Panel Settings)" ***<br>
 sed -i 's|self.sidePage.add_widget(page)||g' /usr/share/cinnamon/cinnamon-settings/modules/cs_panel.py<br><br>
 And do these removes...<br>
-The default set is good enough for productive computing and released as part of Cinnamon stable, so no real need to change:

 <br>
 <br>
 rm /usr/share/applications/cinnamon-settings-applets.desktop <br>